Pop kreatif: Musical origin

 The origins of pop kreatif can be traced back to Indonesia's long history of musical fusion.
 Even before the genre's formal emergence, Indonesian music was marked by the integration of local traditions with external influences.
-Genres like Kroncong and Dangdut showcased this blending, with Kroncong drawing from Portuguese folk traditions and Dangdut incorporating elements of Indian film music.
+Wallach cites genres like Kroncong and Dangdut that showcased this blending; with Kroncong drawing from Portuguese folk traditions and Dangdut incorporating elements of Indian film music.
 During the 1960s and 70s, the rise of Pop Melayu entered Indonesia's ability to merge Western pop music with regional Malay musical styles.
 Artists such as Rhoma Irama introduced modern instruments and pop arrangements into traditional forms, laying the groundwork for the eventual development of pop kreatif.
 At the time, president Sukarno had banned all rock-and-roll music, which he pejoratively called "Ngak-Ngik-Ngok" music.
 Sukarno considered Western songs as hedonistic and a display of cultural imperialism from which was contrary to the personality of the Indonesian nation.
 The government took stringent measures to suppress cultural influences perceived as Western or counterproductive to its vision of national identity.
 This extended to popular music, where bands and individuals produce or played such songs faced sanctions and even jailtime.

 After the 30 September Movement and the subsequent rise of the New Order regime, the political ramifications of Sukarno's anti-Western stance in the arts and culture left Indonesia's creative industry relatively isolated from contemporary global music genres.
 During this period, particularly in the 1960s and early 1970s, the Indonesian music industry primarily focused on promoting traditional folk music and regional styles.
-This isolation persisted until the mid-1970s, when the New Order government aggressively pursued foreign investment and unchecked crony capitalism attributed to the Berkley Mafia.
+This isolation persisted until the mid-1970s, when the New Order government aggressively pursued foreign investment and unchecked crony capitalism attributed to the Berkeley Mafia.
 This led to the rise of a capitalist elite and the infusion of foreign cultural influences.
 Alongside this economic boom, Indonesia's burgeoning tourism and entertainment industries adapted to global tastes.
-By this time, Indonesian musicians started incorporating elements of rock, disco, and jazz fusion into their compositions, signaling the beginning of a new era for the country's music scene.
-While imported music dominated records, Indonesian musicians maintained their tradition of hybridity, blending foreign influences with local sounds.
+During this period, Indonesian musicians increasingly incorporated rock, disco and jazz fusion into their compositions.
+While imported records remained influential, Indonesian artists continued to adapt foreign styles through local musical practices.